Jfink86/CleMasterSyllabus/SlideDeck/src/frontend/css-grid/index.md

 - This line of code is saying that we want to have `2rem` units of space on the top and bottom of our container.

-- The `auto` keyword is telling our browser to take what ever space is left on the sides and distribute it evenly effectively centering our container.
+- The `auto` keyword is telling our browser to take whatever space is left on the sides and distribute it evenly effectively centering our container.

 <pre><code class="language-css" data-noescape>
 .container {